bharatimalik/Speed_Camera_Violations/README.md

 ## First Version

 In order to help Mayor of Chicago to make some informed decision based on the data, [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the first version of the analysis on Tableau Public.
-Snapshots of the same are also attached for each finding below:
+Snapshots of the same are also attached for each visualization below:

-### Finding 1
+### Visualization 1

 * From my data exploration phase we noticed a decreasing trend on the total number of violations per month.
 Also, June- September months were when the average number of violations were more!
 It gave me an overall picture of the total and average number of violations and did not take individual years or months or days into account.
 Thus, I graphed the same information at further granular level for better understanding.
 * First, I took into account the violations per week.
 As we can see below, we have a decreasing trend of average number of violations with high and low spikes of average number of violations.